Damntry/SuperQoLity/README.md

 - Restockers will now decide which box to restock from, based on box content quantity and distance from the product shelf.
 - Configurable employee wait time after finishing a job step.
 - Added an employee job scheduler that lets you choose their workload performance.
 This is the foundation for future employee behaviour customization.
-- In the Manager Blackboard, you can click anywhere on a product to add it to the shopping list, instead of just the plus button.
+- In the Manager Blackboard, you can click anywhere on a product to add it to the shopping list, and not just the small plus button.
 - Storage employees prioritise the closest box on the floor, not a random one.
 - Pricing gun fixed so doubling the price no longer makes customers complain (Check 0.8.2 changelog on why I see this as a bug).
-- And tons of my own bugs that I missed.
+- And tons of my own bugs that I missed and will wreak havok on your game ha ha.
+Just kidding of course.
+Unless...?

 #### All features are optional